Vodafone abandons Greek talks with Wind Hellas

 Mobile operators have struggled in recent years in mature European markets, where increasing competition and pressures on consumer spending have pushed down on tariffs at a time when investment is needed in networks to support data-hungry devices, such as smartphones.

-Analysts have also speculated that Telefonica's (TEF.MC) O2 would merge its German operations with KPN's (KPN.AS) E-Plus, while Spain also appears ripe for a deal.
+Analysts have also speculated that Telefonica's O2 would merge its German operations with KPN's E-Plus, while Spain also appears ripe for a deal.

 Analysts said a Vodafone deal with Wind was always a long shot and that the decision to walk away indicated that regulators simply would not accept a market with only two players, however tough the conditions.